 For more information about 200 Hrs Yoga Teacher Training Click here

-In Induction ceremony we introduce Guests about the Ashram Living, Yoga, and food.
-In Induction ceremony every teacher and employees are introduced to guests.
-We tell Guests about all the classses in their 3 days Retreat Program.
+In Induction ceremony, we introduce Guests about the Ashram Living, Yoga, and food.
+In the Induction ceremony, every teacher and employees are introduced to guests.
+We tell Guests about all the classes in their 3 days Retreat Program.

-Hawan Fire Pooja on the occasion of First Anniversary of Yoganandham( A School of Yoga Learning) and Starting of new batch of Yoga Teacher Training Course.
+Hawan Fire Puja on the occasion of First Anniversary of Yoganandham( A School of Yoga Learning) and Starting of the new batch of Yoga Teacher Training Course.
 We want to thank all our guests who helped us to successfully complete 1 year.

 Origin of Hawan:

-Doing Yagya was yuga dharma (Supreme prerogative and duty) of Treta yuga and people used to see the lord being satisfied by that when he used to appear in the yagya kund.
+Doing Yagya was yuga-dharma (Supreme prerogative and duty) of Treta Yuga and people used to see the lord being satisfied by that when he used to appear in the yuga kund.

 Yagya comprises of igniting a holy fire using pure wood and pure cow ghee and cow dung cakes and with the chanting of mantras, the hawish is poured into the fire with the word “Swaha!”.
 The hawish comprises of Indian Cow Ghee and mixture of Herbs called Hawan Samagri along with some other pure materials.

-- Seeing the Hawan with scientific paradigm, the ancient sages used to say that by doing yagya, Sattva gun increases which is symbolized by cleanliness, peace and purity.
+- Seeing the Hawan with the scientific paradigm, the ancient sages used to say that by doing yagya, Sattva gun increases which are symbolized by cleanliness, peace, and purity.

-- The cow ghee and cow dung cake react to release tonnes of oxygen ad other gases which make the atmosphere pure.
+- The cow ghee and cow dung cake react to release tonnes of oxygen and other gases which make the atmosphere pure.

 - The natural herbal smoke purifies the mind as well as the body.

-- The ash which is remaining from the Hawan kund is asked to put into plants which acts as a very good fertilizer.
+- The ash which is remaining from the Hawan kund is asked to put into plants which act as a very good fertilizer.

-For more information about Yoga Teacher training click here
+For more information about Yoga Teacher Training, School click here